 We are experiencing unprecedented levels of forced displacement globally- with over 65 million displaced people, including 22 million refugees.
 Exposure to armed conflict and displacement significantly increases the risk for a range of mental health difficulties, including depression, anxiety, traumatic stress, substance abuse, and behaviour problems.
 Yet, unfortunately, the majority of these individuals lack access to adequate care.
 It is estimated that 85% of the global refugee population are based in low- and middle-income countries (LMICs), where health systems are often under-resourced to cope with this extra burden.
 A major barrier to addressing this global treatment gap is the lack of availability of specialists in such settings, therefore recent innovations have focused on 'task-shifting', whereby non-specialists are trained to deliver treatments, while specialists provide training, supervision, and more intensive treatment for higher-needs cases.
 Innovative implementation strategies, such as via education settings, are also needed.
-This symposium will detail findings and next steps from three such innovations, implemented in Uganda, Rwanda, Colombia, and Europe, with World Health Organization, Peter C Alderman Foundation, and War Child Holland.
+This symposium will detail findings and next steps from three such innovations, implemented in Uganda, Rwanda, Colombia, and Europe, with World Health Organization, Peter C Alderman Foundation, and War Child Holland. to this view is the complex network approach.
+This approach does not rely on the assumption that psychological problems are expressions of latent

-- The Effectiveness of an ACT-Based Guided Self-Help Intervention for South Sudanese Refugee Women in Uganda Felicity L Brown, Ph.D., War Child Holland Wietse A Tol, Ph.D., Johns Hopkins Bloomberg School of Public Health Kenneth Carswell, DClinPsy, World Health Organization - Next steps with evaluating SH+ for refugees: Updates from clinical trials being conducted in Europe/Turkey and Uganda
+The Effectiveness of an ACT-Based Guided Self-Help Intervention for South Sudanese Refugee Women in Uganda

+Felicity L Brown, Ph.D., War Child Holland Wietse A Tol, Ph.D., Johns Hopkins Bloomberg School of Public Health Kenneth Carswell, DClinPsy, World Health Organization

+Next steps with evaluating SH+ for refugees: Updates from clinical trials being conducted in Europe/Turkey and Uganda

-Ross White, Ph.D., University of Liverpool Wietse Tol, Ph.D., Johns Hopkins Bloomberg School of Public Health Mark van Ommeren, Ph.D., World Health Organization
+Ross White, Ph.D., University of Liverpool Wietse Tol, Ph.D., Johns Hopkins Bloomberg School of Public Health

+Mark van Ommeren, Ph.D., World Health Organization